OpenSmock/Molecule/README.md

 Clicking this option opens this window, showing all the Component implementations of a Type Trait. \
 The title of the window indicates the name of the Type Trait. \
 Clicking an implementation activates the Browse button, which is used to open it in the **System Browser** of Pharo (double-clicking also works). \
-Typing in the filtering list (above the two window buttons) filters the list of implementations.
+Typing in the filtering list (above the two window buttons) filters the implementations' list.

 ### See Component users
 ![contextual menu see component users](https://github.com/Eliott-Guevel/Molecule-various-fixes/assets/76944457/8a9aaa63-33f8-46ea-a638-fc896fc2a60c) \